 Provided that we are basing the processing of your personal data on the need to balance interests, you can raise an objection to this processing of your data.
 This is the case if the processing is not required in particular to fulfil a contract with you, a fact which we endeavour to outline in the subsequent description of the respective functions.
 When exercising such a right of objection, we request that you outline the reasons why we should not process your personal data in the manner we have described.
 If you present to us your reasons, we shall check the circumstances and either stop and/or adjust the processing of the data, or present compelling counterarguments for continuing with the data processing.

 You can of course object to the processing of your personal data for purposes of advertising and data analysis at any time.
 You can inform us of your objection to the use of your data for advertising through the following contact address: By e-mail to email@example.com or by post to TÜV Rheinland AG, Am Grauen Stein, 51105 Köln, Germany.

-Newsletter, analysis tools and advertising
+Newsletter, analysis tools, advertising and payment

 With your consent, you can subscribe to our newsletter, through which we can keep you informed about our latest interesting offers.
 The goods and services advertised are mentioned in the declaration of consent.

 We use what is known as the “double opt-in procedure” for subscription to our newsletter.
 This means that after registration, we shall send you a message to the e-mail address you indicated, in which we shall request you to confirm that you wish to receive the newsletter.
 If you don’t confirm the registration, we shall block the information you submitted and it will then be deleted automatically.
 In addition, we shall also store the IP address you used and the time of registration and confirmation.
 The purpose of this procedure is to verify your registration and to enable us to clarify any possible misuse of your personal data, if necessary.